aadi88081/Academic-Grand-Challenge-on-Climate-Change/README.md

-# HEATWAVE & AQI PREDICTION
+# HEATWAVE & AQI Forecasting
 Foreacsting the heatwave and AQI occurences for 5 districts of Telangana - Adilabad, Karimnagar, Khammam, Nizamabad & Warangal for the year 2023

 ## How to run